jwhitbeck/dendrite/README.md

 # Dendrite

-A high-performance columnar storage format for Clojure.
+A columnar storage format for Clojure.

 Dendrite supports all of Clojure's rich datatypes and is designed for complex nested data structures.
 It implements the record shredding and assembly ideas from Google's